owenpetersonn/Third-Python-Project/README.md

 This is a Guess That Word program.
-The secret word is "giraffe" and the program will ask you to guess the secret word 3 times.
-If you don't answer correctly within those 3 tries, the game is over.
+The secret word is "giraffe" and the program will ask you to guess the secret word over and over until you get it correct.